mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

     }
 }'
 ```
-The above call is a simple example with the required arguments:
+The above call is a simple example with minimum required arguments:

-- The `action` is the cashscript method to perform (`build`, `send`, or `meep`)
 - The `function` is the method on the contract to call.
 - In this case, the argument is a keypair signature (`sig`), so the **walletId** is passed to generate the CashScript SignatureTemplate server-side.
-- Finally, a transaction output is required, and the argument was passed in mainnet-js send format, but cashscript (`to`/`amount`) format is also accepted, as well as lists of either format.
+- Finally, a transaction output is required, and the argument was passed in mainnet-js send format, but CashScript (`to`/`amount`) format is also accepted, as well as lists of either format.
+- The `action` is the CashScript method to perform (`build`, `meep`, or the default `send`)

-In the case of the example above, where the transaction is signed, a walletId with private keys (wif/seed) should be fine.
-If a contract calls for public key hashs as input, this may be derived by creating a watch only wallet and using the `wallet/info` endpoint to obtain any available data about a wallet as hex.
+If a contract calls for public key hashes as input, this may be derived by creating a watch only wallet and using the `wallet/info` endpoint to obtain any available data about a wallet as hex.

-Full access to the cashscript SDK (opReturn, fees, change, age, time) is documented further in [the full specification](https://rest-unstable.mainnet.cash/api-docs/#/contract/call).
+Full access to the CashScript SDK (opReturn, fees, change, age, time) is documented further in [the full specification](https://rest-unstable.mainnet.cash/api-docs/#/contract/call).

 ## Utilities